jbcodeforce/flink-studies/docs/kafka.md

 }
 ```

-Then the creation of the kafka data source uses the traditional Kafka properties, and the following construct:
+Then the creation of the Kafka data source uses the traditional Kafka properties, and the following construct:

 ```java
 // better to use a separate class for config to be injected via CDI